john9francis/radiation-modeling/timeSpent.md

 - [ ] Code something.
 Preferrably how strong the beam is based on distance.

 - 5/29 9:25 pm 15 minutes working on a project plan and timeline
+- (Memorial day vacation, didn't do much )

+# Week 3: 6/5 - 6/11
+- [ ] Read a research paper about how an x-ray beam from a LINAC can affect the body
+- [ ] Code something